Employment (Job) Confirmation Letter [with Free Templates]

 When does the employment confirmation letter get sent?

-The employment confirmation letter can be sent two weeks after the verbal agreement if there have been any.
-However, the employment confirmation letter can be sent without verbal agreement four weeks after the interview.
+The letter can be sent two weeks after the verbal agreement, if there have been any.
+However, the letter can be sent without verbal agreement four weeks after the interview.
 However, you can send the letter within these time frames, depending on your company policy.

 What should be included in the employment confirmation letter?

-The employment confirmation letter needs to have some specific information that will ensure the prospective employee fully grasp the extent to which his or her services will be required.
+The letter needs to have some specific information that will ensure the prospective employee fully grasps the extent to which his or her services will be required.
 Therefore, one of the first things to include in the letter is the job roles and responsibilities.
-In addition, you need to ensure that the job description is adequately spelled out with the date when the employee is expected to resume work.
+In addition, you need to ensure that the job description is adequately spelled out, including the date when the employee is expected to resume work.

-Furthermore, the mode of payment must be added to the employment confirmation letter.
+Furthermore, the frequency of payment must be added to the letter.
 For example, how do you intend to pay the prospective employee?
 Is it hourly or monthly?
-Whatever the decision roe agreement is, you need to state it in the letter.
+Whatever the decision or agreement is, you need to state it in the letter.

 What is the difference between employment verification and an employment confirmation letter?